bellerophons-pegasus/Bib-LO/README.md

 Todo: JSON should be CSL compatible (https://citeproc-js.readthedocs.io/en/latest/csl-json/markup.html)

 With the JSON file and some HTML, CSS, and JS magic a nicely formatted annotated bibliography will be listed.
+An introduction to do this is provided by [Mozilla](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Objects/JSON).

+Open:
-Because of CSL compatibility entries can be exported in any citation style.
+If the json will be CSL compatibile, it is possible to export entries in any citation style.

 Useful?